Hielscher Ultrasonics

 Ultrasonic Equipment for Pilot & Production

-Hielscher Ultrasonics is your long-time experienced partner for ultrasonic processes.
+Hielscher Ultrasonics is your long-time experienced partner for ultrasonic processes including an efficient diacylglycerol synthesis.
 We manufacture powerful and reliable ultrasonic systems for any volume.
 As supplier to the pharmaceutical and food industry, we are specialised in the manufacturing of ultrasonic equipment as well as in the consulting for ultrasonic processes and their implementation into production streams.

 The table below gives you an indication of the processing capacity of our ultrasonicators.